-Additionally, that reservation housed in the mobile wallet can provide details about a journey, including departure and arrival time, seat information, how to cancel or modify ticket, et cetera.
-A user can opt into getting automatic updates for that reservation, which keeps her notified of important changes.
+Additionally, that reservation housed in the mobile wallet can provide details about a journey, including departure and arrival time, seat information, how to cancel or modify ticket, etc. A user can opt into getting automatic push notifcation updates for that reservation, which keeps them notified of important changes.

 Consumers love loyalty cards, but who wants to carry them on a trip?
-Having digital loyalty cards in a mobile wallet allows a traveler to take advantage of loyalty programs, no matter where she is.
-You could even send offers for brands she wouldn’t know about otherwise when you detect her location in a new city.
+Having digital loyalty cards in a mobile wallet allows a traveler to take advantage of loyalty programs, no matter where they are.
+You could even send push notification offers for brands they wouldn’t know about otherwise when you detect their location in a new city.

 Push Notifications Put Travelers in the Know